hrodri02/TestTabbar/README.md

-# TestTabbar
+# Workflow

 This document describes the workflow to update the properties of UI components and set their constraints.

-## Getting Started
+## Background

 Each view in our app will show a different screen that is managed by a view controller.
 A view controller has a view that can contain other views or UI components and you can add subviews to those subviews, forming a view hierarchy.
-Having the view hierachy for a view controller is important for positioning a component because you can only set its constraints relative to its superview or components that are part of the same superview.
+Having the view hierachy of a view controller is important for positioning a component because you can only set its constraints relative to its superview or components that are part of the same superview.
 Some of the common UI components include UIView, UITableView, UITableViewCell, UICollectionView, UICollectionViewCell, UIButton, UILabel, and UIImageview.
 We will cover how to set some of the properties of these components to change how they look as well how to set their constraints which assigns them a position on-screen and dimensions.

-### Prerequisites
+### Naming conventions

 To set the properties of UI components we will be providing a file for every view controller with the naming convention below so that they can be easily found in Xcode.